 Get less salt when you eat out.

 - When you order at a restaurant, ask that salt not be added to your food.

 - Choose low-sodium options when you can – like dishes that are steamed, broiled, or grilled.

 Add more potassium to your diet.

+Replace high-sodium foods with high-potassium foods.
 Eating foods with potassium can help lower your blood pressure.
 Good sources of potassium include potatoes, cantaloupe, bananas, beans, milk, and yogurt.